RadnoK/any-bank-to-ynab/README.md

 # YNAB Translator

-This is a simple library to translate your bank exported transactions (csv file) to YNAB format
+This is a simple library to translate your bank exported transactions (as a csv file) to YNAB format.

 ### Currently supported Banks:

-- mBank (Poland) - `mbank`
+- mBank (Poland)

 ## Installation